 Ingredients For Beef Short Ribs Recipe

-Onion: Adds sweetness and depth to the dish, balancing the savory flavors.
+Onion: Adds sweetness and depth to the sauce as it cooks.

-Red wine: Adds complexity and richness to the sauce, complementing the beef.
+Red wine: Adds acidity and complexity to the sauce, helping to tenderize the meat.

 Technique Tip for This Recipe